google/zetasql/docs/net_functions.md

 In other words, the input should be in the range `[-0x80000000, 0xFFFFFFFF]`;
 otherwise, this function throws an error.

-This function does not support IPv6.
+This function doesn't support IPv6.

 **Return Data Type**